Huazzengblog/huazzengblog.github.io/_posts/2024-09-04-OS-virtualation.md

   * 如何监管进程
   * 如何控制切换进程
   > The fifirst is simple: if we just run a program, how can the OS make sure the program doesn’t do anything that we don’t want it to do, while still running it effificiently?
-The second: when we are running a process, how does the operating system stop it from running and switch to another process, thus implementing the time sharing we require to virtualize the CPU?
+The second: then we are running a process, how does the operating system stop it from running and switch to another process, thus implementing the time sharing we require to virtualize the CPU?

 #### Problem #1: Restricted Operations
 * 引入kernel mode 和user mode